|

 experiment consists of fitting ontogenetic cellular differentiation into the

-Darwinian model of descent with modification via natural selection.
-The experiment
+Darwinian model of descent-with-modification via natural selection.
+The consideration

 underscores an early and continuing criticism of Darwinian logic, namely that